vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 possible 59.
 Vratas : exhaustive list of 258

-462 ; kinds of, viz, expiatory or voluntary 38; most of, are Kāmya (for securing some object in this life or next life or both 55; most v. are for both men and women 51; V. of gods, violated by human beings that are punished by gods for this 9; pagsages where the words stava vrate' occur 12-15; regarded as tapas or nigama also 28 ; several V.presoribed for women alone 61; spoken of, not only in relation to Agai, Indra Mitra, Soma, Savite, Uṣas and Adityas, but also in relation to Varuna, Brahmana spati, Aditi, Asving, Parjanya, 7-8; some V, performed at fixed times or tithis 60 ; some seasonal y, and some festivals like Ramanavami and some like Sāvitrivrata and Yanna dvitiya shonld be kept ap even in these days 54-55 ; spoken of as dhruva (immutabiġ fixed) and adabdha ( unassailable ) in ægveda, 8; spoken of as not violated by other gods '8-9; supposed to have been declared by divinities like Siva, Krena or by great sages 254; topio of, inextricably mixed up with Kāla and tithi; two meanings of, in Brāhmazas, Upaniṣada, Nirukta, viz, religious obser vances or vows and special food prescribed for one engaged in & religious rite, 23; *vratas of
+462 ; kinds of, viz, expiatory or voluntary 38; most of, are Kāmya (for securing some object in this life or next life or both 55; most v. are for both men and women 51; V. of gods, violated by human beings that are punished by gods for this 9; pagsages where the words stava vrate' occur 12-15; regarded as tapas or nigama also 28 ; several V.presoribed for women alone 61; spoken of, not only in relation to Agai, Indra Mitra, Soma, Savite, Uṣas and Adityas, but also in relation to Varuna, Brahmana spati, Aditi, Asving, Parjanya, 7-8; some V, performed at fixed times or tithis 60 ; some seasonal y, and some festivals like Ramanavami and some like Sāvitrivrata and Yanna dvitiya shonld be kept ap even in these days 54-55 ; spoken of as dhruva (immutabiġ fixed) and adabdha ( unassailable ) in ægveda, 8; spoken of as not violated by other gods '8-9; supposed to have been declared by divinities like Śiva, Krena or by great sages 254; topio of, inextricably mixed up with Kāla and tithi; two meanings of, in Brāhmazas, Upaniṣada, Nirukta, viz, religious obser vances or vows and special food prescribed for one engaged in & religious rite, 23; *vratas of

 252